-Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).

-GEOG 1133 World Geography
+GEOG 1133 World Geography 3 cr.

-3 cr

 This survey course's content emphasizes the relationship of human beings to their geographic environment.
 Students study various climatic and geographic regions of the world in relation to their influence on human activity.